voucherifyio/voucherify-openapi/docs/guides/development/implementation-checklist.md

 ## What's next

-* Join Voucherify [Community Slack](https://community.voucherify.io/) to get help and inspiration.
+- Join Voucherify [Community Slack](https://community.voucherify.io/) to get help and inspiration.
-* Browse through [the API reference](ref:introduction-1) to learn more about Voucherify API endpoints.
-* Visit [Voucherify roadmap](https://roadmap.voucherify.io/) to find out what Voucherify developers are currently working on or suggest improvements and vote for features you want to see in the platform.
+- Visit [Voucherify roadmap](https://roadmap.voucherify.io/) to find out what Voucherify developers are currently working on or suggest improvements and vote for features you want to see in the platform.
-* Contact [Voucherify support](https://www.voucherify.io/contact-support) if you have any further questions.
+- Contact [Voucherify support](https://www.voucherify.io/contact-support) if you have any further questions.

 <!-- Voucherify makes launching and tracking digital promotions easy.
 Get the documentation, sample code, and developer tools you need to build exactly what you want, fast.
 We will handle the complexity of promotions delivery and validation.
 Let’s get building!